-This paper address two research questions.
-To address RQ1, we collect a dataset of misinformation spreading on Twitter.
-We then compare different metrics for identifying superspreaders of misinformation and provide details about these metrics as well as optimal performance.
-A dismantling analysis \cite{shao2018spread, Shao2018anatomy} is utilized to quantify how much \textit{future misinformation} each user is responsible for spreading.
+This paper addresses two research questions.
+To address RQ1, we collect a dataset of low-credibility content spreading on Twitter.
+We then compare different metrics for identifying superspreaders of this content and provide details about these metrics as well as optimal performance.
+A dismantling analysis \cite{shao2018spread, Shao2018anatomy} is utilized to quantify how much \textit{future low-credibility content} each user is responsible for spreading.
 To characterize the identified superspreaders (RQ2), we focus on the worst-offending accounts.
 We manually classify them into different categories and then describe their behavior.